 It may be easy to make your decision to get laser eye surgery based on numbers alone, but the value of your surgery goes far beyond the actual cost.

 To understand the difference between cost and value, consider this from another angle.
 Say you bought a piece of antique china for $300.
 While the upfront cost may seem expensive to you, the value of the china – meaning what it’s worth in the long run – could be in the thousands.
 In that case, the $300 “splurge” ends up being a great investment.

 The same thing is true with your eyes.
 When thinking about the value of laser eye surgery, cost is not the only consideration (though you could be saving in the long run, which we’ll discuss in the next section), it’s also about what you get out of the surgery.
 Ultimately, you’re investing in your vision, overall eye health, and lifestyle.

 At Durrie Vision, we’ve found that once patients are able to see and understand just how a procedure could impact them in the future, most believe the long-term value outweighs the short-term cost.

 The cost of contacts and glasses

-However, if you are a number’s person, you may not realize that the price you pay for contacts and glasses throughout the years can easily surpass the cost of laser eye surgery.
+Another surprising fact: The price you pay for contacts and glasses throughout the years can easily surpass the cost of laser eye surgery.
 Have you considered how much you’re already spending on your vision?
 Here are a few expenses the average glasses or contact lens wearer can expect to pay for their vision in a year.
 You may be surprised how quickly it all adds up.